jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 2. Deploy the CPAO to the cluster.
 3. Deploy the CPA to the cluster, alongside an application to manage.
 4. Use `kubectl logs --follow <CPA_NAME>` to view the logs of the CPA.
-5. Check that an appropriate error is logged, and the CPA itself does not crash/scale the resource being managed.
+5. Check that an appropriate error is logged and the CPA itself does not crash/scale the resource being managed.

 #### Autoscaler running in Per Resource Mode